 Follow the Leader: Made fun of by the sbemail "geddup noise".
 The "Geddup Noise", the noise Strong Bad's stool makes when he gets out of it, is apparently a huge hit, and a lot of furniture shifting type sound effect shows try to cash in on the wagon.

-Earlier, he had another one when said shot computer got 423,827 viruses.
+He had another one when when one of his computers got 423,827 viruses.
 (A new record!)

 Hostile Show Takeover: Strong Sad in this episode of Marzipan's Answering Machine; he apparently considers recording over people's outgoing voicemail messages as one of the best perks of house-sitting.